-- Oracle strongly recommends that you use a dedicated set of disks for Oracle ASM. - You can choose any combination of the supported storage options for each file type provided that you satisfy all requirements listed for the chosen storage options. - You can use Oracle ASM to store Oracle Clusterware files. - Direct use of raw or block devices is not supported.
+- Oracle recommends that you use a dedicated set of disks for Oracle ASM. - Loopback devices are not supported for use with Oracle ASM. - You can choose any combination of the supported storage options for each file type provided that you satisfy all requirements listed for the chosen storage options. - You can use Oracle ASM to store Oracle Clusterware files. - Direct use of raw or block devices is not supported.
 You can only use raw or block devices under Oracle ASM.